-Statistics on causes of death, which are among the oldest medical statistics available, provide information on developments over time and differences in causes of death between EU Member States.
+Statistics on causes of death, which are among the oldest medical statistics available, provide information on developments over time and differences in causes of death between countries.
 These statistics play a key role in the general information system relating to the state of health in the EU.
 They may be used to determine which preventive and medical-curative measures or which investments in research might increase the life expectancy of the population.

 As there is a general lack of comprehensive European morbidity statistics, data on causes of death are often used as a tool for evaluating health systems in the EU and may also be employed for evidence-based health policy.

 The EU promotes a comprehensive approach to tackling major and chronic diseases, through integrated action on risk factors across sectors, combined with efforts to strengthen health systems towards improved prevention and control, through:

 - making national statistics as reliable and comparable as possible, so they can serve as a good guide to policy effectiveness;